 Where the wild waters of the high mountains meet ancient rocks, is a place where you have to stand your ground.
-Beating a path through rock, through narrow fissures and over breath-taking waterfalls into the valley, creating THE highlight of the village of Flattach – the Raggaschlucht.
+Beating a path through rock, through narrow fissures and over breath-taking waterfalls into the valley.
 Enter, but don’t forget to close your mouth again.
-Anyone who has ever visited the Raggaschlucht and observed the water making its way into the valley, will enjoy no end of amazement AND will want to come back again.
+Anyone who has ever visited the Raggaschlucht and observed the water making its way into the valley, will enjoy no end of amazement.

 daily open 11.00am – 3.00pm